 Try these recipes next:

-- 3 medium red or gold potatoes (diced)
+- 3 medium potatoes (red or yellow, diced)

 - 1 medium red onion (finely minced)

-- 2 green chili peppers, like jalapeno or serrano (finely minced.
+- 2 jalapeno peppers (or serrano, finely minced.
 Adjust up or down based on your tolerance for heat)

 - 1 cup frozen green peas